JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 Well, that didn't work!
 And in retrospect, there was really no reason that it should have.

-## What's Missing ##
+## What's Missing? ##

-A paired test can increase your power relative to an unpaired test if the values are correlated.
+A paired test can increase your power relative to an unpaired test if the values are positively correlated.
 For some reason this has always made sense to me with the following set of data.
 Consider the following distribution (left panel) where the effect size looks to be relatively small.
 However, if you look at the changes of individual samples, every sample is going up.
 These changes are summarized in the distribution on the right.
 The values at the top represent the unpaired p-value (left), the correlation (middle), and paired p-value (right).
 Obviously, in this case, given the high correlation value, the paired testing was quite helpful.

 <figure>
 <img src="fig3.svg" width="600px">